Vision:

 Outcome:

-- Students gained awareness about multilingualism and m
+- Students gained awareness about multilingualism.

 - Students had gained Experiential Learning in the process of exchange of language and culture.